 In fall 2016, Community-Driven Initiatives issued its first Call for Ideas.
 In response, Romness submitted her notes from testifying before the Texas Legislature.
 It was a laundry list of grievances she had amassed through her work as editor of street newspaper The Challenger, whose target audience is people experiencing homelessness.

 One theme ringing throughout her testimony materials was the lack of empathy expressed by care providers — social workers, case managers, nurses, physicians, law enforcement — for this population.

-  “There isn’t enough understanding that homelessness puts people at risk for mental health issues and emotional trauma, and that mental illness colors the homelessness experience,” says Lourdes J. Rodríguez, DrPH, director of Community-Driven Initiatives.
+“There isn’t enough understanding that homelessness puts people at risk for mental health issues and emotional trauma, and that mental illness colors the homelessness experience,” says Lourdes J. Rodríguez, DrPH, director of Community-Driven Initiatives at the time.
 “That makes it harder to move forward out of homelessness.”

 The resulting idea was to cultivate empathy among front-line providers through the format of an experiential class.

 The class, which includes six two-hour sessions, offers in-classroom activities, out-of-classroom experiences and guest lecturers who have experienced homelessness.
 It also measures changes in student perceptions about homelessness before and after the course.